pixl8/Preside-Documentation/docs/02.devguides/37.datamanager/customization/renderRecord/page.md

 component {

 	private string function renderRecord() {
-		args.blog = prc.record ?: ""; // Data Manager will have already fetched the record for you.
+		args.blog = prc.record ?: QueryNew(''); // Data Manager will have already fetched the record for you.
 Check out the prc scope for other commonly fetched goodies that you can make use of

 		return renderView( view="/admin/blogs/customRecordView", args=args );
 	}